quanghuy1288/nginxctl/README.md

 	-h help
 ```

-Here is an example of running the option to discover virtual hosts
+Here is an example of running the option to discover virtual hosts:
 ```
 # python nginxctl.py -S
 nginx vhost configuration: